CIS565-Fall-2020/Project1-CUDA-Flocking/README.md

 - **Q: Did changing cell width and checking 27 vs 8 neighboring cells affect performance?
 Why or why not?
 Be careful: it is insufficient (and possibly incorrect) to say that 27-cell is slower simply because there are more cells to check!**

   A: Yes.
 Using 27 cells is actually faster in my profiling.
-Since the cells are smaller, the volume of 27 half-size cells is smaller than 8 full-size cells by over a half.
-This would allow each thread to check a smaller number of boids, and would be quite beneficial when the total number of boids is large.
+The volume of 27 half-sized cells is smaller than 8 full-sized cells by over a half.
+This would allow each thread to check a smaller number of boids, and would be especially beneficial when the total number of boids is large.

 ## Profiling